NxNiki/NxNiki/README.md

 My name is Xin Niu.
 I am a PhD graduate from Drexel University.
 I research brain imaging and intracranial EEG.
 I am enthusiastic about machine learning and coding.

+## Research

+### Altered brain development in psychiatric disorders.

+The altered brain development is a hallmark of neurodegenerative disease and psychiatric disorders.
+Researchers use machine learning models to predict chronological age and achieve high accuracy.
+Furthermore, the residuals of brain age prediction contain information on the altered development.
+I worked on several seminal projects on brain age prediction that addressed the fundamental methodological issue and proposed a novel way to investigate the divergent development trajectories of different brain systems.

+## Data Scientist

+I worked at Whoop Inc., a start-up company using wearables to promote human health.
+I built visualization pipelines to examine the distribution of stress scores and machine learning models to predict Vo2max based on cardiophysiological metrics (resting heart rate, heart rate variability, etc).

 - 🔭 I’m currently working at UCLA Health as a Programmer Analyst.

 <!--